Arctic World Archive: Storage and future use

 Data is stored offline on film reels made using a refined version of ordinary darkroom photography technology.
 The film is made of polyester coated in silver halide crystals and powder-coated with iron oxide, and has a life span of at least 500 and possibly up to 2,000 years, if stored in optimum conditions.

-The level of security of the data represents the "cold layer" of archiving.
-The "hot" (accessible online repositories) and "warm" (e.g. Internet Archive) layers both have the weakness of being founded upon electronics – both would be wiped out in a repeat of the 19th-century geomagnetic storm known as the "Carrington Event".
-It is an incomplete but more secure snapshot of data, with archiving intended at five-year intervals.

 Realising that people in the very far future may not understand what they see in the vault, a kind of "Rosetta Stone" has been devised to help decode the data, in the form of a guide to interpreting the archive.
 The guides are all readable by eye, after magnification, and written in English, Arabic, Spanish, Chinese, and Hindi.

 Process

-Clients, who pay for the storage of data, can send their data digitally or physically.
+Clients who pay for the storage of data can send their data digitally or physically.
 The data can be retrieved at any time from the vault, but it is not a quick process, because the data is not connected to the internet.
-If data is requested, the relevant reel of film has to be manually retrieved, then uploaded via a fibre optic connection to the mainland, to Piql's headquarters in Drammen; the fastest possible retrieval time is 20–30 minutes, but it usually takes longer.
+If data is requested, the relevant reel of film has to be manually retrieved, then uploaded via a fibre optic connection to the mainland, to Piql's headquarters in Drammen; the fastest possible retrieval time is 20–30 minutes, but it can take up to 24 hours with an active subscription and up to 72 hours without an active subscription.